Will AI Replace Disaster Relief Workers? What the Data Actually Shows

 Only 12% automation risk — one of the lowest we track.
 But AI drones and satellite analysis are transforming how relief teams assess damage.
 Here is what the numbers reveal.

 Your job as a disaster relief worker has just a 12% automation risk.
-That makes it one of the most human-dependent occupations in our entire database of over 1,000 jobs.
+That makes it one of the most human-dependent occupations in our entire database of more than 1,000 jobs.

 The Big Picture: Hands That AI Cannot Replace

 Let's start with what the data tells us.
-[Fact] According to our analysis drawing on Eloundou (2023), Brynjolfsson (2025), and Anthropic's 2026 labor report, disaster relief workers have an overall AI exposure of just 18% as of 2025.
-The automation risk sits at 12%, and even the most aggressive projections only push that to 20% by 2028.
+According to our analysis drawing on Eloundou et al. (2023), Brynjolfsson et al. (2025), and Anthropic's 2026 labor market report, disaster relief workers have an overall AI exposure of just 18% as of 2025.
+[Fact] The automation risk sits at 12%, and even the most aggressive projections only push that to 20% by 2028.
+[Fact]

-There are roughly 15,600 disaster relief workers in the U.S. today, earning a median wage of about $48,890 per year.
-[Fact] The Bureau of Labor Statistics projects +5% job growth through 2034 — which signals steady demand as climate-related disasters increase in frequency and severity.
+There are roughly 15,600 disaster relief workers in the U.S. today, earning a median wage of about $48,890 per year per the Bureau of Labor Statistics OEWS release.
+[Fact] BLS projects +5% job growth through 2034 — which signals steady demand as climate-related disasters increase in frequency and severity.
+[Fact] The National Oceanic and Atmospheric Administration counted 28 separate billion-dollar disaster events in the United States in 2023, the highest annual figure ever recorded.
+[Fact] When NOAA tallies more disasters, FEMA, the American Red Cross, state emergency management agencies, and the dozens of nonprofit response organizations all need more boots on the ground.

 Where AI Is Making a Real Difference